jump8621/data-project-I/README.md

 --------------------- | ---------------------
 ![top_county_no](Images/bar_top_ca_all_fire.png) | ![bottom_county_no](Images/bar_bottom_ca_all_fire.png)

-- When studying only major fire incidents, another small county, Alpine County, joins the two counties mentioned above as counties that had no major fires between 2013 and 2019.
+- When studying only major fire incidents, the total number of counties without fire incidents jumps to 9.

 **Major Top 10 Counties** | **Major Bottom 10 Counties**
 --------------------- | ---------------------